babathurpe/PHP-Forms/README.md

 # PHP-Forms
 A PHP sort of template that inserts to a a database and retrieves information for the database based on search values.

+Built (2012) with NetBeans so can easily be viewed in it.